jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-4/chapter-2b.md

 - prefer some other person to ourselves, and
 - sacrifice some of our great and important interest to an equal interest of a friend or superior.

-The following men do not act from humanity=
+The following men do not act from humanity:
 - The man who gives up an office, that was the great object of his ambition, because he imagines that other men are better entitled to it.
 - The man who exposes his life to defend his friend's life, which he judges to be more important.